 If your claim involves personal property, there are different options available for settling your claim.
 You may choose to receive an actual cash value payment up front to cover the cost of replacing the lost or damaged items.
 Your insurance company may also be able to set up direct billing with the vender to purchase replacement goods.

-Once the repairs have been made, your insurance company will pay any invoices on your behalf (except the deductible, which you should have already paid directly to the mechanic or contractor).
+Once the repairs are made, your insurance company will pay any invoices on your behalf (except the deductible, which you should have already paid directly to the mechanic or contractor).
 As well, depending on the type of loss and value of the claim, you may need to complete a Proof of Loss form.
-Keep in mind you have two years from the date of loss to finalize your claim.
+Keep in mind you have two (2) years from the date of loss to finalize your claim.